• Skip to main content

 • ×

-You are here: Home / Art and Crafts / Free Art {Boredom Buster}
+You are here: Home / Art and Crafts Activities / Open-Ended Art Is a Great Boredom Buster!

 • Facebook

-Sometimes a good way to distract Kiddo from going bonkers inside on a cold or rainy day is to just cover the table with paper and give him some art supplies.
+Sometimes a good way to distract your kids from going bonkers inside on a cold or rainy day is to just cover the table with paper and give them some art supplies.

-This session lasted over two days.
-Yep, I left the paper on for two days.
-I turned the paper around on the second day so he could reach the blank spaces that were on the wall side of the paper.
+I recommend leaving the paper on the table as long as possible to see what art your kids create.
+Our art session lasted over two days!
+Yep, we left the paper on for two days.
+I turned the paper around on the second day so he could reach the blank spaces on the wall side of the paper.

-{Side-note} Click here to see --> how we stock our art cabinet with basic but fun supplies.
+MORE: See how we stock our art cabinet with basic, but fun supplies.

 Want Your Kids to Love Being Unplugged?